joao-frohlich/cpython/Doc/library/xml.etree.elementtree.rst

    target.
 Returns an :term:`iterator` providing ``(event, elem)`` pairs;
    it has a ``root`` attribute that references the root element of the resulting XML tree once *source* is fully read.
-   The iterator has the :meth:`!close` method that closes the internal file object if *source* is a filename.

    Note that while :func:`iterparse` builds the tree incrementally, it issues blocking reads on *source* (or the file it names).
 As such, it's unsuitable